-We support freedom of movement, as well as the freedom to stay.
-The 151 152 exploitation of migrant workers must be brought to an end.
-Working and employment conditions, as well as access to benefits, should be determined 153 154 according to the country in which a person is working, not their nationality or 155 background.
-Companies, governments, and courts should treat migrant workers the 156 same as other workers.
-We are concerned about the current practice of several 157 European countries to treat highly skilled migrant workers and other migrant 158 workers differently.
-We call for the establishment of a universal right to 159 migration for work purposes, as well as a common European policy framework for 160 labour migration.
+We support freedom of movement (see Glossary 69), as well as the freedom to stay (see Glossary 70).
+The exploitation of migrant workers must be brought to an end.
+Working and employment conditions, as well as access to benefits, should be determined according to the country in which a person is working, not their nationality or background.
+Companies, governments, and courts should treat migrant workers the same as other workers.
+We are concerned about the current practice of several European countries to treat highly skilled migrant workers and other migrant workers differently.
+We call for the establishment of a universal right to migration for work purposes, as well as a common European policy framework for labour migration.